 Single concave bottom – Keeps the board going in the direction you point it and tracks it upwind a treat.
 Compensates nicely for more rounded profile.

 Rounded profile and corners – Makes turns, transitions and toeside riding quick and comfortable and also helps with riding through waves and chop.

 H20 Footpads/straps – Offer great comfort and feel secure under-foot without having to be so tight that it’s difficult to get your feet out in a wipe-out.

 Designed specifically for kiters wanting to progress from beginner to intermediate level this board is a great combination of value for money and useability.
-It has a good amount of flex, which makes riding in chop and small waves easy and also helps with learning to jump.
-The high degree of flex helps absorb the impact of heavy landings.

 The main features are:

 Soft flex – makes for comfortable, forgiving riding in chop and great for learning to jump.

 Single concave bottom – keeps the board moving forward and tracking upwind.

 Choice of footpads/straps – If you can, go for the Pro-pads.
 They have nice heel concaves and raise instep and toe ridge to help keep your feet firmly in place.